Download This Sample

-- Warm colors make a room feel warm, while cool colors make a room feel cool.
-Warm colors make the room seem smaller because the walls feel closer which cool colors make the walls feel further away which makes it feel larger.
+- Warm colors make the room seem smaller because the walls feel closer while cool colors make the walls feel further away which makes it feel larger.

-- Secondary colors are orange, green and purple.
+- Secondary colors are orange, green, and purple.
 These are composed of the primary colors on either side of it on the color wheel.
 For example: Orange = red+yellow, Green = blue+yellow, Purple = blue+red.

 - Tertiary colors are orange-red, orange-yellow, yellow-green, blue-green, blue-purple, and red-purple.
 Tertiary colors have more of one color than the other.